TerribleBrad/Wind-of-Kine/README.md

 Wabbajack Link: https://drive.google.com/file/d/1yWriviHTeducFEP-7TNCU16efVCWkoad/view?usp=sharing

-# Noteworthy Mods and what gameplay to expect.
+# Noteworthy Mods and What Gameplay to Expect.

 Streamlined Skyrim will drastically change your game.
 Perk trees will have new and interesting perks that offer more build flexibility.
 Combat is akin to what you might see in a Witcher or Dark Souls game.
 All of the best quests and followers are in the list to make sure there is always something new to do.
 The game is rather difficult, but still fair.
 Roleplay mechanics have been added to further enhance Skyrim's replayablity.

 General Gameplay

-Vokrii Minimalistic Perks is used to overhaul the perk tree allowing for new and unique character builds.
-Vanilla spells, scrolls and staffs are overhauled with Odin Magic of Skyrim which also adds some new spells that fit seemlessly into the game.
+Adamant - A Perk Overhaul is used to overhaul the perk tree allowing for new and unique character builds.
+Vanilla spells, scrolls and staffs are overhauled with Mysticism Magic of Skyrim which also adds some new spells that fit seemlessly into the game.
 Trade and Barter is used to make Skyrim's economy less forgiving making it more difficult to make coin.
 For those who love playing hero characters Lawbringer allows you to truly rid Skyrim of all of its atrocities.

 Combat